webmachinelearning/webnn/mltensor-explainer.md

 - How will errors be surfaced?
 Do we need a concept similar to [WebGPU's error scopes](https://www.w3.org/TR/webgpu/#error-scopes), or is [returning errors via a promise for select operations](https://github.com/webmachinelearning/webnn/issues/697#issuecomment-2195656878) and losing the `MLContext` sufficient?
 See [#477](https://github.com/webmachinelearning/webnn/issues/477)
 - Does the user agent have enough information to appropriately allocate an `MLTensor` if an `MLDeviceType` or `GPUDevice` is not used to create an `MLContext`?
 See [#350](https://github.com/webmachinelearning/webnn/issues/350) and [#749](https://github.com/webmachinelearning/webnn/issues/749)
 - Should the `dispatch()` method be a part of the `MLGraph` interface rather than `MLContext`?
 Should `readTensor()` and `writeTensor()` exist on an `MLTensor`?
 See [#697](https://github.com/webmachinelearning/webnn/issues/697).
-- Is a sync variant of the `importExternalBuffer()` method feasible on platforms where the WebNN timeline _is_ the WebGPU timeline? (i.e. ML compute is expressed in terms of GPU commands on the same `GPUDevice`)
+- Is a sync variant of the `importExternalBuffer()` method feasible (1) on platforms where completion of ML compute can be signaled on a GPU timeline, or (2) when blocking WebGPU workloads which do not themselves block compositing.

 ## Considered Alternatives